 The rise in power of small retail investors

 Is the fact that the internet galvanised an army of small retail investors more manipulative than the hedge funds whose short positions play on the misfortune of others?
 Perhaps more importantly for retail investors, when the popular Robinhood platform froze trading in the stock because it didn’t meet the liquidity requirements to legally manage that volume of trading, this impacted investors’ ability to cash in or out of a stock.
+Stock markets are a common and for the most part manipulation-free platform, but buyers should always be aware of the risks in any investment.
+After Gamestop, the Reddit message-board turned their attention to silver, a commodity that has a long history of manipulation complaints.

 Gold and silver price manipulation